Stop the boats: United Kingdom

 Prime Minister of the United Kingdom Rishi Sunak also pledged to "stop the boats" as one of his five promises in a speech on 4 January 2023, stating that "we will pass new laws to stop small boats, making sure that if you come to this country illegally, you are detained and swiftly removed," and that he would "halve inflation, grow the economy, reduce debt, cut waiting lists, and stop the boats."
 As a result, this became the main slogan of the Rwanda asylum plan under Sunak, a response to English Channel migrant crossings to the United Kingdom.

 Several journalists criticised the term following its first use by Sunak.
-Daniel Sandford, writing for BBC News, criticised Sunak's initial five promises speech, asking "what exactly is the prime minister promising - to 'stop the boats' or to 'pass new laws to stop small boats'?"
-Refugee law expert Madeline Gleeson noted that the UK would struggle to implement its proposed policies in the same way as Australia, as it was a "totally different place".
+Daniel Sandford, writing for BBC News, criticised Sunak's initial five promises speech, asking "what exactly is the prime minister promising – to 'stop the boats' or to 'pass new laws to stop small boats'?"
+Refugee law expert Madeline Gleeson said that the UK would struggle to implement its proposed policies in the same way as Australia, as it was a "totally different place".
 Stephen Bush wrote for the Financial Times in December that "no country in the world has managed to reduce the amount of irregular migration to zero.
-But it would, I think, land very badly for him were Sunak to pivot from 'stop the boats' to 'look at how effective I’ve been at reducing the total number of boats'."
+But it would, I think, land very badly for him were Sunak to pivot from 'stop the boats' to 'look at how effective I've been at reducing the total number of boats'."
 Filippo Grandi, the United Nations High Commissioner for Refugees, stated that the policy, as well as Donald Trump's "build the wall" policy, were "fake responses" to the issue of illegal migration.